 - ACL repair surgery

-Different patients fall into different categories of ACL surgery based on their age, anatomy, sports activities, and features of their ACL tear found in MRIs (magnetic resonance imaging).
-We do not take a one-size-fits-all approach, as some surgical methods are better for some types of ACL injuries versus others.
+Different patients fall into different categories of surgery based on their age, anatomy, sports activities, and features of their tear found in MRIs (magnetic resonance imaging).
+We do not take a one-size-fits-all approach, as some surgical methods are better for some types of injuries versus others.
 Our surgeons customize our approach to your recovery to meet your unique needs.

 If you believe you may be suffering from an ACL or ligament injury, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
 Our doctors have years of experience diagnosing and treating knee conditions and are pleased to offer comprehensive hip and knee care in the Washington, D.C. area.